thimios/Archivesspace-DO-Plugin/README.md

 The Archivesspace DO plugin adds three GET endpoints to the

-GET /plugins/composers/archiveit
+GET /plugins/composers/archiveit<br/>
-provides a json response with basic data about a collection for integration with Archive-It
+Provides a json response with basic data about a collection for integration with Archive-It.
+More information on the integration can be found here: https://github.com/NYULibraries/Archivesspace-DO-Plugin/wiki/Archive-It-Integration<br/>

-GET /plugins/composers/summary
+GET /plugins/composers/summary<br/>
+Provides a json response with data about a resources and a summary of digital objects that are described as part of the resource<br/>

-GET /plugins/composers/detailed
+GET /plugins/composers/detailed<br/>
+Provides a json response with information about a digital object and parent archival object<br/

 **Demo Application**